 Spectronaut

 Spectronaut is software produced by the Swiss company Biognosys and is specially designed to process and analyze DIA data.
 Relative to Skyline, which is very broad in its capabilities, Spectronaut focuses narrowly on processing high throughput DIA data.
 Like Skyline and Peak View, it accepts transitions, retention time, and spectral library information through an assay-library like format, and then separately imports mass spec files for which to extract those transitions.
-Spectronaut can be downloaded from https://shop.biognosys.ch/spectronaut and is free for academics.
-There is also an “Academic Plus” version which performs better than the normal academic version but is only given out by special request to some people; I’ve thought about trying to obtain this but haven’t tried so far.
-All of the analysis I do in this tutorial is based on Spectronaut 6.0.

-General Comments: Relative to Peak View, Spectronaut has a much more user-friendly transition import feature and is generally much simpler and easier to use software.
-The trade-off is that it really does only one thing (extraction and statistical analysis of DIA transitions) and not the broad set of things that Skyline or even Peak View can do.
-In terms of speed, I have run some informal tests and Spectronaut is slightly slower than Skyline when importing up to 50,000 transitions, but becomes significantly faster than Skyline for 50,000+ transitions.
-Also, while Skyline currently hits a limit around 200,000 transitions, Spectronaut is able to handle half a million (and possibly more).
-On the other hand, Spectronaut uses a great deal of memory and appears to manage it quite poorly.
-In my experiments with Spectronaut 5.0, importing more than a couple files at once often led to nearly all of my 16GB of RAM being allocated and virtual memory being deployed to the point where my computer was unusable for any other purpose while Spectronaut was running.
-This may have been fixed in Spectronaut 6.0; I haven’t re-run these performance tests (though someone should).
-Spectronaut’s spectrum viewing capability is adequate but far inferior to the capabilities offered by Skyline.
-Finally, one major limitation of Spectronaut is that all samples must contain the Biognosys HRM calibration kit in order to run Spectronaut; the software simply will not process the sample without it.
+General Comments from Dario: Spectronaut really does only one thing - extraction and statistical analysis of DIA transitions.
+All samples must contain the Biognosys HRM calibration kit; the software simply will not process the sample without it.
 This limits the applicability of Spectronaut on data acquired by others and not acquired with HRM.

+Load Some Data into Skyline

+Load some suitable data like ExternalSoftwareTools\Spectronaut\ReiterSPRG.sky from ExternalSoftwareTools.zip (note: associated RAW files are at [TODO URL] /net/maccoss/vol1/home/brendanx/data/MacCoss/MProphet/20131031_Reiter_ABRF_sPRG_study )

 Exporting Data from Skyline

 Exporting data from Skyline for use in Spectronaut can be done in exactly the same manner as exporting for use in Peak View.
-Spectronaut is highly flexible about the names and format of columns, so you can even use the same skyline report and column titles as you sued for Peak View.
-See the subsection entitled “” under the Peak View section in this document.
+Spectronaut is highly flexible about the names and format of columns, so you can even use the same skyline report and column titles as you used for Peak View.
+See the subsection entitled “Exporting Data from Skyline” under the Peak View section in this document.

 Preparing the Exported Skyline Report for Spectronaut